-A number of the agenda items are presented to the 2019 Annual Meeting because our Company is organized under the laws of the Netherlands.
+A number of the agenda items are presented to the 2020 Annual Meeting because our Company is organized under the laws of the Netherlands.
 Several matters that are within the authority of the Board under the corporate laws of most U.S. states require shareholder approval under Dutch law.
 Additionally, Dutch corporate governance provisions require certain discussion topics for an annual general meeting of shareholders upon which shareholders do not vote.

-The Board has fixed the close of business Eastern Time on May 22, 2019 as the record date and, therefore, only the Company's shareholders of record at the close of business Eastern Time on May 22, 2019 are entitled to receive this notice (this "Notice") and to vote at the 2019 Annual Meeting and any adjournment thereof.
+The Board has fixed the close of business Eastern Time on May 20, 2020 as the record date and, therefore, only the Company's shareholders of record at the close of business Eastern Time on May 20, 2020 are entitled to receive this notice (this "Notice") and to vote at the 2020 Annual Meeting and any adjournment thereof.

-Only shareholders who have given notice in writing to the Company by June 17, 2019 of their intention to attend the 2019 Annual Meeting in person are entitled to attend the 2019 Annual Meeting in person.
-The conditions for attendance at the 2019 Annual Meeting are as follows:
+Only shareholders who have given notice in writing to the Company by June 16, 2020 of their intention to attend the 2020 Annual Meeting in person or over the Internet via live audio webcast are entitled to so attend the 2020 Annual Meeting.
+The conditions for attendance at the 2020 Annual Meeting are as follows:

-1. Shareholders of record ("Registered Shareholders") must (i) notify the Company of their intention to attend the 2019 Annual Meeting by submitting their name and the number of registered shares held by them through the

-Company's email address at investors@uniQure.com no later than June 17, 2019 and (ii) bring a form of personal picture identification to the 2019 Annual Meeting; and

-2. Holders of shares held in street name ("Beneficial Holders") must have their financial intermediary, agent or broker with whom the shares are on deposit issue a proxy to them that confirms they are authorized to take part in and vote at the 2019 Annual Meeting.
-These Beneficial Holders must (i) notify the Company of their intention to attend the 2019 Annual Meeting by submitting their name and the number of shares beneficially owned by them through the Company's email address at investors@uniQure.com no later than June 17, 2019, (ii) bring an account statement or a letter from the record holder indicating that you owned the shares as of the record date to the 2019 Annual Meeting, (iii) bring the proxy issued to them by their financial intermediary to the 2019 Annual Meeting and (iv) bring a form of personal picture identification to the 2019 Annual Meeting.
+- 1. Shareholders of record ("Registered Shareholders") must (i) notify the Company of their intention to attend the 2020 Annual Meeting in person or over the Internet via live audio webcast by submitting their name and the number of registered shares held by them through the Company's email address at investors@uniQure.com no later than June 16, 2020 and (ii) for in-person attendance provide a form of personal picture identification at the 2020 Annual Meeting; and - 2.
+Holders of shares held in street name ("Beneficial Holders") must have their financial intermediary, agent or broker with whom the shares are on deposit issue a proxy to them that confirms they are authorized to take part in and vote at the 2020 Annual Meeting.
+These Beneficial Holders must (i) notify the Company of their intention to attend the 2020 Annual Meeting in person or over the Internet via live audio webcast by submitting their name and the number of shares beneficially owned by them through the Company's email address at investors@uniQure.com no later than June 16, 2020, (ii) for in-person attendance provide an account statement or a letter from the record holder indicating that they owned the shares as of the record date at the 2020 Annual Meeting, (iii) for in-person attendance provide the proxy issued to them by their financial intermediary, agent or broker at the 2020 Annual Meeting and (iv) for in-person attendance provide a form of personal picture identification at the 2020 Annual Meeting.

-A proxy statement more fully describing the matters to be considered at the 2019 Annual Meeting (the "Proxy Statement") is attached to this Notice.
-Copies of our Annual Report on Form 10-K for the year ended December 31, 2018 (the "Annual Report on Form 10-K"), including our financial statements and notes thereto, as filed with the Securities and Exchange Commission, accompany this Notice, but are not deemed to be part of the Proxy Statement.
+A proxy statement more fully describing the matters to be considered at the 2020 Annual Meeting (the "Proxy Statement") is attached to this Notice.
+Copies of our Annual Report on Form 10-K for the year ended December 31, 2019 (the "Annual Report on Form 10-K"), including our financial statements and notes thereto, as filed with the Securities and Exchange Commission, accompany this Notice, but are not deemed to be part of the Proxy Statement.